My website which has a copy-right has an abundance of extensive information.

 I have also visited the US several times.
 All of these experiences have given me a better perspective of life in the rest of North America.

 We moved to San Miguel de Allende in 2009.
-We rented, and then we bought an extremely basic house with a mortgage.
+We rented and later we bought an extremely basic house with a mortgage.
 It was fun and educational to make improvements and learn about construction, remodelling and landscaping in this climate.
-We then used those experiences in building our current home.
+We used those experiences in building our other homes.
 Again, I write this noting how humble were our beginnings in SMA.
 We take nothing for granted; we know the benefits of hard work and we treat others with respect and professionalism.

 My point in posting this is to say, I am so fortunate to meet hundreds of people annually, through our business.
 I know hardship and I know what it is like to do without.
 I meet clients from all over the world and many who share a similar story and others who are also very successful.
 Each of you inspires me.
 And I appreciate all of you.